-- 1. Our staff induction programme includes a safeguarding section and new staff are asked to read the safeguarding policy and procedures.
-This also applies to Governors. - 2.
-Visitors, volunteers and external staff, including supply teachers, who visit our school are asked to read a visitors' code of conduct, which includes procedures for what to do if they have concerns about the safety of a Student or concerns about the actions of an adult working/volunteering with children. - 3.
+- Our staff induction programme includes a safeguarding section and new staff are asked to read the safeguarding policy and procedures.
+This also applies to Governors and Trustees - 2.
+Visitors, volunteers and external staff, including supply teachers, who visit our school are asked to read a visitors' code of conduct, which includes procedures for what to do if they have concerns about the safety of a student or concerns about the actions of an adult working/volunteering with children. - 3.
 Our safeguarding policy and procedures are re-visited on an annual basis and time is set aside for staff to re-read the document.
-In order to check staff understanding of the content there is question and answer opportunities in training sessions, staff are individually sent all relevant safeguarding documents and presentations, any questions they have they can go directly to the safeguarding team.
-The Governor safeguarding party also check through safeguarding policy and understanding.
+In order to check staff understanding of the content staff are provided opportunities to review and discuss case studies and partake in short quizzes on specific themes.

-In addition to reading and understanding the school's safeguarding and child protection policy and procedures, staff are required to read: -
+In addition to reading and understanding the school's safeguarding and child protection policy and procedures, staff are required to read:-

-- Keeping Children Safe In Education (Sept 22) See appendix 6 for guidance about reading of KCSIE - the school's staff code of conduct - the Student behaviour policy - the safeguarding response for children missing in education (included within our attendance policy) - the school's online safety policy and acceptable use agreement
+- Keeping Children Safe In Education (Sept 22) See appendix 6 for guidance about reading of KCSIE - the school's staff code of conduct - the student behaviour policy - the safeguarding response for children missing in education (included within our attendance policy) - the school's online safety policy and acceptable use agreement

 Staff are asked to sign to confirm their understanding and accept responsibility for following up any questions or queries they have arising from reading this document (with a member of our safeguarding team).
-This is done online as part of the safeguarding software that Churchward School uses.

-How do we ensure parents and carers understand the school's role in safeguarding Students?
+How do we ensure parents and carers understand the school's role in safeguarding students?

-- 1. This school is committed to helping parents/carers understand its responsibility for the welfare of all Students and our duty of care.
+- 1. This school is committed to helping parents/carers understand its responsibility for the welfare of all students and our duty of care.
 The policy and procedures are available to parents and carers via the school website and a paper copy can be requested by contacting the school office. - 2.
 The school website also provides access to a number of useful resources for parents and carers.
 These can be found in the 'Safeguarding' tab of the school's website. - 3.
-During Student induction meetings for parents and carers information will also be discussed about the school's safeguarding responsibilities.
+During student induction meetings for parents and carers information will also be discussed about the school's safeguarding responsibilities.